 The group then demands a ransom for her release which mostly includes a shopping cart full of booze and wine or a public announcement of his love and after the negotiations, the couple is then reunited.
 It’s now a mix of the old and new flavor of New Zealand where kidnappers are dressed up as Taliban terrorists and grab toy guns pretending to be real abductors and partying at the heritage site.

 12. Two Children: South Sudan

-Sudan, a country experiencing conflicts and crisis just after its independence is also suffering from a mindset obstruction in the people.
+Sudan, a country experiencing conflicts and crises just after its independence is also suffering from a mindset obstruction in the people.
 In Southern Sudan, people of the “Neuer” tribe believe that the marriage is not complete until the woman has had two children.
 If she fails to do so, the groom can seek a divorce.
+Regarding the child, they can seek professional help from a trustworthy child custody lawyer.
 So, the longevity and strength in a marriage are defined by a woman’s capacity of bearing children.
 There’s a breach of freedom of women here in either way.

 13. No Smiling: Congo

 Marriages are always considered a blessed and delighted event everywhere, but, in this part of Africa, marriages need to be more serious and thoughtful.
 So basically, a Congolese wedding night is a no-smile day!

 The couple cannot smile throughout the event and if they smile it shows the couple is not serious about the marriage and the bride has to turn her face down towards the floor.
 Not in the photo for the invitation, not at the pre-gathering, civil ceremony, reception or let it be an affair, they can’t smile.
 It feels terrible from the inside watching a wedding party turning into a funeral like the situation with grim and seriousness on every face.